 The PERFORMANCE mode makes it possible for the DATA ENTRY knobs to control several PARAMETER page parameters at once.
-These parameter mappings are called a parameter macro.
+This is called a parameter macro.

 - 1. Make sure a pattern is playing. - 2.
 Press the [PERFORMANCE] key to access PERFORMANCE mode. - 3.
-Turn the DATA ENTRY knobs and listen how the sound of pattern changes.
+Turn the DATA ENTRY knobs and hear how the sound of the pattern changes.